HDR Photography iphone

 Tip 2: Lock Focus and Exposure

 Use the AE/AF lock feature to maintain consistency across multiple exposures.
-Tap and hold on to the screen to lock both focus and exposure before capturing the HDR sequence.
+Tap and hold on to the screen to lock focus and exposure before capturing the HDR sequence.

 Tip 3: Patience is Key